 Income tax in Italy is levied on both residents and non-residents who earn income in the country.
 The Italian tax system is based on the principle of territoriality, which means that tax is generally only paid on income earned within the country.
 For residents, income tax is levied on their worldwide income, while for non-residents, tax is generally only paid on income earned in Italy.
+Here are the taxes in Italy for foreigners, residents, and non-residents.

 Corporate tax vs income tax in Italy